 If you subscribe to Amazon Prime (Try Amazon Prime 30-Day Free Trial here), you’re eligible for free Prime Photos with unlimited storage of your photos in Amazon Cloud Drive plus 5 GB of free Amazon Cloud Drive space for other files like videos and documents.

-People who don’t subscribe to Amazon Prime can still sign up for the lower tier of Amazon Cloud Drive, with unlimited photo storage and 5 GB of additional space for other files, for $11.99 per year after free trial period.
+People who don’t subscribe to Amazon Prime can still sign up for the lower tier of Amazon Cloud Drive, with unlimited photo storage and 5 GB of additional space for other files, for $11.99 per year after a free trial period.
 Amazon’s other option, which also offers a free trial period, is called “Unlimited Everything,” because it offers unlimited cloud storage for all files – photos, videos, documents or whatever.

 It costs $59.99 yearly and sounds like a great deal at first, right?
 The problem is that Amazon’s native Windows software doesn’t integrate with Windows Explorer like Dropbox, Google Drive and OneDrive do.
 There are third-party apps that let you do this, but I’ve learned the hard way to feel skeptical about relying on a third-party provider for something like this.